 Cord: Yeah, I would have to trace that back to my father, and just how he came to Christ was a big part of even my influence now, and I think what God’s been, what God has used to prepare me for who I am today and what I do today.
 And so I tell a little bit of his story.
 And it goes a little bit like this.
 He was brought up as a Catholic, very vivacious individual.
 Never met a stranger, go for the gusto type of guy and a big business guy.
 Big, big developer, and developed a lot of properties, developed a village and yet didn’t know Christ.
 So mid 80s housing crisis, interest rates go through the roof, 23%, he starts losing everything.
 And a college minister, of all people, runs into him at the McDonalds and shares the bridge diagram with him.
 And this the first time he hears the gospel.

-He takes that back to a meeting with his lawyer, and his lawyer who is a believer begins to unpack and help them understand more of this good news that he’s never really connected the dots with.
+He takes that back to a meeting with his lawyer, and his lawyer who is a believer begins to unpack and help him understand more of this good news that he’s never really connected the dots with.
 So he comes to Christ through those two individuals.
-And then you know, the type of guy that’s not gonna go, he’s not gonna do anything halfway.
+And then you know, the type of guy that’s not going to go, he’s not going to do anything halfway.
 So he starts, he goes and finds another leader and asks, “How do I grow?
 I want to do everything, whatever it takes to grow.”
-And this leader happened to be an old nav staff that had a nav home up in, out near Camp Pendleton, California near the marine base and had 12 Marines living with him.
-And so my dad is being discipled by this nav, who’s housing 12 Marines.
+And this leader happened to be an old Nav staff that had a Nav home up in, out near Camp Pendleton, California, near the Marine base and had 12 Marines living with him.
+And so my dad is being discipled by this Nav, who’s housing 12 Marines.
 And as a kid, a little six-year-old kid, I remember going up with him every Friday for his D group, his discipleship group.
-So that was kind of my, my early initial, you know, influence and I didn’t know what was going on.
+So that was kind of my early initial, you know, influence and I didn’t know what was going on.
 But as I look back, I see that having a profound impact on what shaped me today.
-And so, so I, I come to Christ about 14, at an FCA camp.
+And so I come to Christ about 14, at an FCA camp.
 And my dad was very intentional.

 Ray: Is it real?